jagan103/DDos-SDN/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 Detection of DDoS threat using the value of Entropy:

-1.On xterm window of h64 entlaunchering the following commands:
+1.On xterm window of h64 enter the following commands:

 # script h64.txt
 # tcpdump –v